-The Community Cooperative Education Program is a pillar of the Work and Learn Program that provides students with an opportunity to gain real-world experience while networking with employers in the community.
+The Professional Partnership Program (PPP) is a pillar of the Work and Learn Program that provides students with an opportunity to gain real-world experience while networking with employers in the community.
 Additionally, students will earn credit and income to contribute towards their Virginia Wesleyan University degree.
 Cooperative education enhances students' professional and academic development and helps to prepare them for post-graduate careers.
-Interested students should contact the Lighthouse for more information.
+Interested students should contact Career Development for more information.